Topics covered:

 There is no single best way for refining the ART Backlog, however SAFe does recommend an approach based on an Intake Kanban.
 What follows is one example.

 The goal is to provide a continuous flow of ready work to the ART Backlog.
-Features that evolve to the ART Backlog state are considered sufficiently well-defined for PI Planning.
+Features that evolve to the ART Backlog state are considered sufficiently well-defined for PI Planning and delivery.

 Key states in the intake workflow: